 The flexibility of an ice pack will determine its ideal use.

 Some packs are flexible and allow for full range of motion, while others completely immobilize the knee and are intended to be used while stationary.

 The most durable and effective ice packs are made from high-quality materials, and this is reflected in their price.

 That said, there are some less expensive options that will do the job.

 Avoid cheaply made ice packs made from materials that don’t properly insulate the skin.

-Now that you’ve decided what features you need in an ice pack, it’s time to review the best packs that are currently available on the market.
+Now that you’ve decided what features you need in a cold pack, it’s time to review the best ice packs that are currently available on the market.

 The ICE Recovery Compression Knee Wrap provides 360-degree cooling therapy, which helps reduce swelling quickly and makes the wrap ideal for use when recovering from post-workout soreness.

 This ice wrap immobilizes the knee joint, however, so it may not be the best choice for those who want to be able to continue performing their daily activities while treating an injured knee.